Camera algorithms

 • Shoes – only view

-A common problem of SVM algorithms is the “shoes-only” issue.
-When a pedestrian stands exactly on the seam line between two cameras, starting from a car corner, only her/his shoes are visible in the stitched image – the body disappears.
+A common problem with SVM algorithms is the “shoes-only” issue.
+When a pedestrian stands exactly on the seam line between two cameras, starting from a car corner, only her or his shoes are visible in the stitched image; the body disappears.

 • Curbstones

-Due to do the large distance between the cameras, they see the surrounding objects from very different view points.
-Hence the object look very differently.
+Due to the large distance between the cameras, they see the surrounding objects from very different view points.
+Hence, the object looks very different.
 A typical example are the curbs along the sidewalks.
 Stitching such different objects inevitably leads to artifacts.
-To minimize such effects MMS uses adaptive seam, which can walk around the artifacts.
+To minimize such effects, MMS uses adaptive seams, which can walk around the artifacts.

 The video below shows side-by-side comparison of fixed seam (“shoes-only” issue) and MMS’s adaptive seam.
 The seam moves when an object passes by the car corners.